 Regular eye examinations can diagnose serious eye diseases long before they pose a danger to your eyesight, but even with the best treatment, sometimes you may need to undergo a surgical eye procedure.
-At Medical Arts Eye Clinic & Optical, Dr. Anz and Dr. Mock are board-certified ophthalmologists, experienced in treating a range of eye health issues.
+Dr. Anz at Medical Arts Eye Clinic & Optical is a board-certified ophthalmologist, experienced in treating a range of eye health issues.
 While not every case of eye disease ends in eye surgery, our doctors always treat surgery as the last resort in your eye care.

 Diabetic Eye Disease Surgery